amaan784/ai110-module1show-gamaeglitchinvestigator-starter/README.md

 ## 📝 Document Your Experience

-- [ ] Describe the game's purpose.
+- [x] Describe the game's purpose.
+  The game is a number guessing app built with Streamlit where the player tries to guess a randomly chosen secret number within a limited number of attempts, receiving higher or lower hints after each guess.
-- [ ] Detail which bugs you found.
+- [x] Detail which bugs you found.
+  The hint messages were reversed (saying "Go HIGHER" when the guess was too high).
+Hard mode used a range of 1 to 50 which was easier than Normal mode's 1 to 100.
+The info banner was hardcoded to say "between 1 and 100" regardless of difficulty.
+Every even numbered attempt converted the secret to a string causing a TypeError crash.
+The New Game button did not reset status, score, or history so the game stayed stuck after winning or losing.
-- [ ] Explain what fixes you applied.
+- [x] Explain what fixes you applied.
+  Swapped the hint messages in check_guess so "Too High" says "Go LOWER" and vice versa.
+Changed Hard mode range to 1 to 200.
+Removed the buggy even attempt string conversion so the secret is always passed as an integer.
+Fixed the New Game button to fully reset all session state including status, score, history, and attempts.
+Refactored all game logic from app.py into logic_utils.py.

 ## 📸 Demo